gabriel-alves-p/movie-junkies/README.md

 #### Future Features

-- In the future I would like to implement two new categories for the games.
+- In the future, I would like to implement two new categories for the games.
 These would be "Picture" and "Audio" based categories, which would use images and audios rather than text for the questions.

-- Another feature I would like to implement to the website in the future are sound effects that are triggered when the user clicks on a correct or an incorrect answer.
+- Another feature I would like to implement to the website in the future is sound effects that are triggered when the user clicks on a correct or an incorrect answer.

 - Lastly, I would like to implement a high-score board to the website, which users could then upload their best results up to.